lorenzwinkler1/isabelle_c_fork/README.md

 AutoCorres.)
 ›

-section ‹Getting started (for users)›
+section ‹Getting started (quickstart for users)›

 text ‹
-In the sequel, with ▩‹isabelle› we refer to your local Isabelle2019 installation, and assume your current working directory is at the root of Isabelle/C (i.e. the directory that contains this 🗏‹README.md› file).
+In the sequel, with ▩‹isabelle› we refer to your local Isabelle2019 installation, and assume your current working directory is at the root of ▩‹Isabelle_C› (i.e. the directory that contains this 🗏‹README.md› file).

 ▪ Building Isabelle_C :
   ▩‹isabelle build -d› 🗀‹.› ▩‹-b Isabelle_C›